 “isComposing” Notifications

 The "isComposing" notification is generated and processed according to the rules and procedures of [RFC3994].
-Consequently, the ‘isComposing’ indication is not sent with CPIM headers, and a delivery and/or displayed notification shall not be requested.
+Consequently, the ‘isComposing’ indication for CPM Chat Message(s) exchanged during 1-1 CPM Session is not sent with CPIM headers, and a delivery and/or displayed notification shall not be requested.

+The ‘isComposing’ indication sent for CPM Chat Messages exchanged during a CPM Group Session contain CPIM header fields as per recommendation of [RFC3994], to indicate the originator of the ‘isComposing’ message in the “From” header field.

 Adding CPM File Transfer to Participation Function in the originating network section